vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 1: Configure Lab Prerequisites

 **Important**: Due to resource/policy restrictions, this lab cannot be run using Azure account credentials provided by the MS Learn lab sandbox.
-You can complete this lab using a personal Azure subscription.
+You can complete this lab using a free trial or other personal Azure subscription.

 This lab will use the following Azure resources: